verble/chicago-justice/README.md

 psql -d postgres -c "GRANT ALL ON DATABASE cjpdb TO cjpuser;"
 ```

-### Setup Environment Variables

-Certain settings are read from environment variables.
-There are two ways you
+### Configure the environment variables

+Some of the app configuration is provided by environment variables.
-can set variables: 1) Use a `.env` file in the root directory; 2) setup a
+These environment variables are specified in an `.env` file in the project's root directory.
-python virtual environment and use `virtualenv`'s `postactivate` and
-`predeactivate` hooks.
-Both methods are detailed below.

-#### Create a `.env` environment variable file
+This file is read by uv automatically.

 An example `.env` file is provided.
 You should copy it: